Danielyan86/IELTS-AI-Learning/words/new words.md

 ## zeal

-Sure, "zeal" is a term that expresses eagerness and ardent interest in pursuit of something.
+Sure, "ze foal" is a term that expresses eagerness and ardent interest in pursuit of something.
 Here are some synonyms for "zeal":

 - Enthusiasm
 - Passion